 I am available to carry out butterfly and moth surveys for ecological monitoring, or for expanding site species lists.
 I have experience walking transects and moth trapping in a range of habitats, from coastal sand dunes to mountainous moorland and everything in between.
 I use a range of equipment and techniques including night and daytime sampling, allowing for a good understanding of the Lepidoptera fauna at a site.
+I am currently undertaking a comprehensive baseline survey of the moths of Wytham Woods, Oxford University's famous ancient woodland.

 The image shows examples of materials I've produced to support recording in my area.
 In my role as county butterfly recorder, I wrote this digital atlas with the aim of increasing recording coverage.
 The resource contains information on species and general recording, as well as providing distribution maps.
 The document can be read here.